cdmoseley/Housing_Zillow/README.md

 While further research on other cities is needed to come to a deterministic solution, this initial conclusion that season doesn't play a huge factor is actually helpful to the Military, specifically since soldiers don't have a ton of autonomy to choose when they buy/sell to their PCS orders largely being dictated by higher headquarters.

-# ROI Formuala for this Project
+# ROI Formula for this Project
 *ROI CALCULATION BASIC*

 So now moving into Return On Investment or ROI.